rcoleworld/reddit-sentiment-analysis/README.md

 neutral_score = (len(text_set) - (len(negativewords & text_set) + len(positivewords & text_set))) / len(text_set) * 100
 ```

-Another variation of this approach that I experimented with involved taking length of these intersected sets as opposed to using the percentages.
+Another variation of this approach that I experimented with comprised of taking the size of these intersected sets as opposed to using the percentages.
 Take the two below texts for example:
 ```
 "I hate this movie with a burning passion.
 The screenplay was awful.
 The music was uninspiring.
-The acting was a laughable.
+The acting was laughable.
 This movie was a waste of 2 hours and I would honestly rather watch grass growing for 10 hours straight than 30 seconds of this piece of utter garbage."
 ```